TimCares/MasterThesis/docs/thesis/theoretical_foundation/notations_and_definitions.typ

 $ <image_representation_output>

 === Text Representation
-We define a text as a sequence of discrete tokens, which are, similiar to image patches, embedded into 768-dimensional vectors, using an embedding matrix.
+We define a text as a sequence of discrete tokens, which are, similiar to image patches, embedded into 768-dimensional vectors using an embedding matrix.
 A single token $i$ is represented as $bold(e)^t_i in RR^768$, and the sequence of tokens, representing the text, is prepended with a start-of-sequence token $mono(["T_CLS"]) in RR^768$, and appended with an end-of-sequence token $mono(["T_SEP"]) in RR^768$.